utmstack/Documentation/UTMStackComponents/Configuration/ApplicationSetting.md

 UTMStack offers a comprehensive configuration module where administrators can adjust various settings to customize the application according to their organizational preferences.
 Here's a detailed breakdown:

-## SMS Notifications using Twilio

-UTMStack has integrated with Twilio, a renowned cloud communications platform, to facilitate SMS notifications.
-To ensure timely and accurate SMS delivery, it's crucial to configure the following parameters:

-- **Twilio Authentication Token**: This secret token is used to authenticate your Twilio account.
-Ensure you enter the correct token to maintain seamless communication.

-- **Twilio Account SID**: Your unique Twilio Account identifier.
-It's crucial for distinguishing and authorizing your Twilio account.

-- **Twilio Virtual Phone Number**: This is the dedicated phone number from which SMS notifications will be sent.
-It must be procured from your Twilio dashboard.

 ## Email Notifications

 Configure the email settings to send emails notifications for the alerts and incidents: